Voodoo Macbeth: Production

+Run

-The production opened April 14, 1936, at the Lafayette Theatre in Harlem.
-A free preview two days before drew 3,000 more people than could be seated.
+Opening night was originally scheduled to open on April 9, 1936, but was postponed; the production opened April 14, 1936, at the Lafayette Theatre in Harlem.
+The following week, a free performance offered on April 20 drew 3,000 more people than could be seated.

 "By all odds my great success in my life was that play," Welles told BBC interviewer Leslie Megahey in 1982.
 "Because the opening night there were five blocks in which all traffic was stopped.
 You couldn't get near the theater in Harlem.
 Everybody who was anybody in the black or white world was there.
 And when the play ended there were so many curtain calls that finally they left the curtain open, and the audience came up on the stage to congratulate the actors.
 And that was, that was magical."

 Macbeth played for ten sold-out weeks at the Lafayette Theatre (April 14–June 20, 1936).
 The production then moved to the Adelphi Theatre (July 6–18).
 On July 15, Jack Carter completed only the first act, and the performance was completed by understudy Thomas Anderson.
 Beginning July 16 Maurice Ellis played the role of Macbeth, with Charles Collins succeeding Ellis in the role of Macduff.

 The production then toured WPA venues throughout the country, beginning with engagements in Bridgeport (July 21–25) and Hartford, Connecticut (July 28–August 1).
 Macbeth was performed in Dallas beginning August 6, and the production was featured at the Texas Centennial Exposition August 13–23.
 Performances were presented in the new bandshell and 5,000-seat open-air amphitheatre, where integrated seating was a unique experience for Dallas theatergoers.
 The production was one of the most talked-about features of the exposition and drew large, enthusiastic audiences.
 For many it was their first opportunity to see a professional dramatic performance by African American actors.